Azure managed applications overview

 Azure managed applications enable you to offer cloud solutions that are easy for consumers to deploy and operate.
 You implement the infrastructure and provide ongoing support.
 To make a managed application available to all customers, publish it in the Azure marketplace.
 To make it available to only users in your organization, publish it to an internal catalog.

 A managed application is similar to a solution template in the Marketplace, with one key difference.
-In a managed application, the resources are provisioned to a resource group that's managed by the publisher of the app.
+In a managed application, the resources are deployed to a resource group that's managed by the publisher of the app.
 The resource group is present in the consumer's subscription, but an identity in the publisher's tenant has access to the resource group.
 As the publisher, you specify the cost for ongoing support of the solution.

 Advantages of managed applications